mhasoba/TheMulQuaBio/content/_build/html/_sources/intro.md

 There are several hundred programming languages currently available – which ones should a biologist choose?
 Ideally, a quantitative biologist should be multilingual, knowing:

-1. A compiled (or semi-compiled) '[procedural](https://en.wikipedia.org/wiki/Procedural_programming)' language like `C`
+1. A modern, easy-to-write, interpreted (or semi-compiled) language that is "reasonably" fast, like `Python`

-2. A modern, easy-to-write, interpreted (or semi-compiled) language that is still quite fast, like `python`
+2. Mathematical/statistical software with programming and graphing capabilities, like `R`

-3. Mathematical/statistical software with programming and graphing capabilities like `R`
+3. A compiled (or semi-compiled) '[procedural](https://en.wikipedia.org/wiki/Procedural_programming)' language, like `C`

 And all these because one language doesn't fit all purposes.
-Something like `C` is the first item in the list above because learning a procedural language forces you to deal with the real workings of your computer ubner the hood (memory management, pointers, etc.), which other languages hide (for ease of programming and running code).
-Without an understanding of these 'low-level' aspects of computer programming you will be limited if you try to develop an application that needs to run in a memory or performance constrained environment.
-Languages like Python and R obscure a lot of details of the underlying computer science.
+Something like `C`, the last item in the list above, is a "procedural" language that forces you to deal with the real "under the hood" workings of your computer (especially, memory management).
+Without an understanding of these 'low-level' aspects of computer programming, you will be limited in your ability to develop applications that either intrinsically require you to optimize performance, or need to be run in a memory- or performance-constrained environment (combination of computer hardware and operating system).
+Languages like Python and R intentionally obscure a lot of details of the underlying computer science, trading-off performance in favor of ease of programming and running code.
+However, they are sufficient for the purposes of most research and industry programming requirements.

-Therefore you will learn a few different languages in this course — hopefully, just the right number!
-Among the languages you will learn here — ` python`, `R`, and `C` are three of the [most popular currently](https://www.tiobe.com/tiobe-index) (also [see this page](https://spectrum.ieee.org/static/interactive-the-top-programming-languages-2018)), and with good reasons.
+You will learn `Python` and `R` (along with the `bash` language) on this course.
+These two are among the most popular languages [currently](https://www.tiobe.com/tiobe-index) (also [see this](https://spectrum.ieee.org/top-programming-languages-2021)), and with good reasons.
+We will not learn any procedural languages here, but it may be necessary for some of you to learn something like `C` in certain lines of research or industry jobs.
+Just be aware if this, and keep your mind open to the possibility of learning yet another language!

 Our goal is to teach you not just programming, but also good computing practices.
 In this course, you will write plenty of code, deal with different data files, and produce text and graphic outputs.
-You will learn to keep your project and coursework organized in logical, efficient, error-free and reproducible *workflows* (that's a mouthful, but an important mouthful).
+You will learn to keep your project and coursework organized in logical, efficient, error-free, and reproducible *workflows* (that's a mouthful, but an important mouthful).

 ## Some guidelines, conventions and rules